NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 | model.ffn_dropout                | 0.1         | dropout probability in the feed-forward layer                                          |
 +----------------------------------+-------------+----------------------------------------------------------------------------------------+

-Below is an example RETRO pre-training script.
-The rest of the arguments values are retrieved from ``examples/nlp/language_modeling/conf/megatron_retro_config.yaml``.
+The following example shows a RETRO pre-training script.
+The rest of the argument values are retrieved from ``examples/nlp/language_modeling/conf/megatron_retro_config.yaml``.

 .. code-block:: bash